NLeSC/guide/languages/python.md

 [IPython](https://ipython.org/) is an interactive Python interpreter -- very much the same as the standard Python interactive interpreter, but with some [extra features](http://ipython.readthedocs.io/en/stable/interactive/index.html) (tab completion, shell commands, in-line help, etc).

 [Jupyter](http://jupyter.org/) notebooks (formerly know as IPython notebooks) are browser based interactive Python enviroments.
 It incorporates the same features as the IPython console, plus some extras like in-line plotting.
 [Look at some examples](https://nbviewer.jupyter.org/github/ipython/ipython/blob/4.0.x/examples/IPython%20Kernel/Index.ipynb) to find out more.
 Within a notebook you can alternate code with Markdown comments (and even LaTeX), which is great for reproducible research.
+[Notebook extensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) adds extra functionalities to notebooks.
+[JupyterLab](https://github.com/jupyterlab/jupyterlab) is a web-based environment with a lot of improvements and integrated tools.
+JupyterLab is still under **development** and may not be suitable if you need a stable tool.

 ### Visualization